-Southeast Asia backpackers may be very familiar with the pink variant of this fruit, which is very common in Thailand and other countries.
-You won’t find this type of dragon fruit very much in South America, but instead you’ll very often see the yellow version.
+Backpackers may have tried this popular fruit in Asia and be very familiar with the pink variant, which is very common in Thailand and other countries.
+You won’t find this type of dragon fruit very much in South America, but instead, you’ll very often see the yellow version.

 Yellow dragon fruit is actually much sweeter and, in my opinion, much tastier!
 In fact, I would say it’s my personal favorite South American fruit, and I highly recommend it as a sweet (and cheap) thirst quencher.

 While originally from China, a lot of lychees are grown and produced in Brazil.
 You can get them in Europe but they’re not very common, and usually, they’re canned and preserved in sugar syrup (gross!).

 One time in a fancy bar in London me and my friends ordered 4 lychee martinis, only to be told that “regrettably, we only have one lychee left”.
 This would never be a problem in South America, where there should be ample supply.
 Lychees have a sweet delicate taste, kind of between a pear and a grape.

 This ancient Incan fruit is a little weird.
 Locals actually don’t eat this as is but use it in fruit juices only.
 It’s easy to understand why, as eating a Guanabana quickly gets pretty messy; you’ll probably have to wash your hands afterwards.

 Contrary to its English name it’s actually not sour, and tastes a bit like banana or pineapple.
 The texture is very fleshy and unusual making this a fun fruit to try just for the experience.

 4. Sweet Granadilla (Passion Fruit)